emc-openstack/vnxe-cinder-driver/README.md

 ## Multiple Pools Support

-Option `storage_pool_names` is used to specify which storage pool or pools of a VNXe/Unity system could be used by a Block Storage back end.
+Option `storage_pool_names` is used to specify which storage pool or pools of a VNXe system could be used by a Block Storage back end.
 To specify more than one pool, separate storage pool names with a comma.
 If `storage_pool_names` is not configured, the Block Storage back end uses all the pools on the array.
 The scheduler will choose which pool to place the volume based on the capacities and capabilities of the pools when more than one pools are managed by a Block Storage back end.
 Note that the option 'storage_pool_name' has been deprecated, the user should use the option 'storage_pool_names' instead.